TwilioDevEd/browser-dialer-react/BLUEMIX.md

 # Bluemix Browser Dialer
-Dial any number you'd like with Twilio's Programmable Video in the browser!
+Dial any number you'd like with Twilio's Programmable Voice in the browser!

 ## Usage

-1. In IBM's Bluemix, set up a new Twilio service.
+1. In IBM's Bluemix, set up a new Twilio Programmable Voice service.
-2. Enter your Account SID and Auth Token from [the Twilio Console](https://twiliocom/console)
+2. Enter your Account SID and Auth Token from [the Twilio Console](https://twiliocom/console), and enter a Voice capable number and a TwiML App API Key.
 3. Clone this repository and branch
 4. Login to Bluemix (ensure you have the [CLI installed](https://console.bluemix.net/docs/starters/install_cli.html)):
 ```